 - Prospect Worksheet is designed to help grant seekers focus on funders whose priorities match those of the project

 - The Craft of Grant Writing is the Texas A&M University manual for grant writing.
-While some of the information is specific to Texas A&M, the manual also offers general information and tips about grant writing.
+While some of the information is specific to Texas A&M, the manual also offers general information and tips about grant writing

-- University of Michigan Proposal Writer's Guide a comprehensive guide for those who have little to no experience in writing proposals
+- University of Michigan Proposal Writer's Guide is a comprehensive guide for those who have little to no experience in writing proposals

-Articles on Grant Writing
+Articles on Grants and Grant Writing

 - Crafting a Sales Pitch for Your Grant Proposal by Robert Porter (University of Tennessee)